danguibar/GettingcleaningDataProject/README.md

      X_train(561 result variables-columns)                       ->7352 lines
      subfolder_train/Inertial Signal(each file is one column)    ->7352 lines

-These are basically two sets of data with the layout.
-Files y_test, subject_test, X_test have same number of rows sugesting a one to one correspondence as to indicating that they could just be pasted together to get one whole data frame.
-Once the date is pasted we had a layout that could be describe briefly as follows
+These are basically two sets of data with the same layout.
+Files y_test, subject_test, X_test have same number of rows sugesting a one to one correspondence as to indicating that they could just be pasted together, side by side, to get one whole data frame.
+Once the data is pasted we had a layout that could be describe briefly as follows

 Each line has next values